 This page explains how to automatically resize your Standard Google Kubernetes Engine (GKE) cluster's node pools based on the demands of your workloads.
 When demand is high, the cluster autoscaler adds nodes to the node pool.
 When demand is low, the cluster autoscaler scales back down to a minimum size that you designate.
 This can increase the availability of your workloads when you need it, while controlling costs.
-You can also configure cluster autoscaler on a cluster.
+To learn how to configure cluster autoscaler, see Autoscaling a cluster.

 With Autopilot clusters, you don't need to worry about provisioning nodes or managing node pools because node pools are automatically provisioned through node auto-provisioning, and are automatically scaled to meet the requirements of your workloads.

 GKE's cluster autoscaler automatically resizes the number of nodes in a given node pool, based on the demands of your workloads.
 You don't need to manually add or remove nodes or over-provision your node pools.
 Instead, you specify a minimum and maximum size for the node pool, and the rest is automatic.

 If resources are deleted or moved when autoscaling your cluster, your workloads might experience transient disruption.
 For example, if your workload consists of a controller with a single replica, that replica's Pod might be rescheduled onto a different node if its current node is deleted.
 Before enabling cluster autoscaler, design your workloads to tolerate potential disruption or ensure that critical Pods are not interrupted.

 You can increase the cluster autoscaler performance with Image streaming, which remotely streams required image data from eligible container images while simultaneously caching the image locally to allow workloads on new nodes to start faster.

 Cluster autoscaler works on a per-node pool basis.
 When you configure a node pool with cluster autoscaler, you specify a minimum and maximum size for the node pool.